Children of Production: Children Of Production: The Band

 A P Funk/hip hop band from George Clinton's label The C Kunspyruhzy, composed of key members of the P Funk All Stars.
 Following on with the sentiments of the 1976 record, these new Children Of Production are also on a mission to assist the re-funkification of the world, rolling on a hip hop trip that's heavy with the legacy of The Funk.
-Their debut album, also titled Children Of Production has just been released and features a 2006 revisitation of the original 1976 track.
+Their debut album, also titled Children Of Production was released in 2006 and features a revisitation of the original 1976 track.